Understanding Excluded Drivers and Your Auto Insurance Policy

 In most states, if an excluded driver in your household uses your car and has an accident, the accident will not be covered under your insurance policy, and vehicle damage and liability coverage will not be provided.
 If you decide that permanently excluding drivers from your auto insurance policy is the right option for you, be sure the excluded driver holds his or her own auto insurance policy.

 What if the excluded driver took my car without permission?

 If the excluded driver used your car without permission, you may have to prove that the driver stole your vehicle for the accident to be covered by your insurance.

 Driver exclusion requirements differ by state.
 Some states require all policyholders with an excluded driver to carry additional coverages that will protect the excluded driver in the event of an accident.
-If you are trying to identify the best protection for a driver you would like to exclude, we can help assess your risk and determine coverage options.
+If you are trying to identify the best protection for an excluded driver on insurance, we can help assess your risk and determine coverage options.